ArtCodeStudio/viola-theme/README.md

 ## Install

+* Install this Theme in the same way you would install any other october theme
 * Create two Slideshows in the backends `Slideshow` section.
 * Select one of the Slideshow for each Slidehsow Components in `partials/services.htm` and `partials/top_header.htm` in the backends CMS section.
 * Create a new mail template with the code `viola::contact-notification` for the email you get if a visitors use your contact form, the available template variables are: